How much can I release?

 There is no one answer for this question, as the entitlement amount differs from customer to customer.
 The value of your home, your age and your personal circumstances will all be taken into account when seeking an equity release product.

 As everyone enters into retirement in a different position, financially and personally, equity release products have been designed without a one-size-fits-all option.
 The product will be shaped around the requirements of you, the customer.

 The Age Partnership team will be able to help you identify just how much you should expect to release during an obligation-free and no pressure discussion.

 The amount you can raise will depend on your age and the value of your property.
 You can release a larger percentage of your home's value the older you get.

-Some lenders will also take into account your health and lifestyle to maximise the amount you can unlock.
+Some lenders will also take into account your health and lifestyle to to provide you with an enhanced amount.
 If you drink, smoke, are overweight or take medication for a condition, you should speak to our equity release advisors.
 An enhanced plan takes into account these conditions, which are surprisingly common.

 Our free online interactive equity calculator could help you.

-At Age Partnership, we are dedicated to helping you identify and secure the most suitable equity release product.
-Taking into account your personal and financial circumstances, and the amount of cash you would require, the Age Partnership team can help identify the product which would be suit your requirements.
+At Age Partnership, we have a team of dedicated advisors that will help you identify and secure the most suitable equity release product.
+Taking into account your personal and financial circumstances, and the amount of cash you would require.

 Popular Next Steps

 Things to consider